blambuer11/SPL--8004/.github/CONTRIBUTING.md

-ç Contributing to Noema Protocol 🤝
+# Contributing to Noema Protocol 🤝

 Thank you for your interest in contributing to Noema Protocol!
 This document provides guidelines and instructions for contributing to our projects.